Math major and advanced courses FAQ

 Yale does not allow transfer credit for courses taken during high school, even if they were taken at a local college.
 Beyond that, the answer and its details depend on why you need Math 120:

-1. If you need it as a pre-requisite for another Yale course, please contact the instructor, to see if they would accept your high school course instead.
+1. If you need it as a pre-requisite for another Yale course, it should not be an issue: instructors typically accept a high school course in place of Math 120.
 If you’re not able to reach the instructor, contact their program’s DUS.
-For most courses, a high school multivariable course is sufficient in place of Math 120.

 Can I substitute ENAS 151 for Math 120 in requirements of the math / joint-math major?